If someone is showing signs of a cocaine overdose, seek professional help and call 911 immediately.

 Cocaine is a potent central nervous system stimulant.
 It can have detrimental effects when consumed in excessive quantities or when combined with other substances like drugs or alcohol.

-The risk of a cocaine overdose significantly increases, especially in individuals who have developed a tolerance due to prolonged cocaine use.
-It is crucial to be aware of the potential dangers associated with this drug and its long-term impact on the user’s health and well-being.
+The risk of a cocaine overdose significantly increases, especially in people who have developed a tolerance due to prolonged cocaine use.
+Awareness of this substance’s potential dangers and long-term impact on a person’s health and well-being is crucial.

 Stage One

 Cocaine overdose can cause something called acute cocaine toxicity.
-This speeds up the central nervous system, among other areas of the body.
+This speeds up the central nervous system, among other body areas.
 This usually is described in stages, with stage one symptoms including:

 - Headache